Best Things to Do in Central America

 Price: It depends on which kitchen you love more, but it will set you back around $30.

 Still, you will find more than that, from dancing, drinking, singing, chatting with kind and welcoming folks, or even sampling what you make while cooking.
 It’s a blast.
-Most importantly, you will learn authentic Guatemalan cuisines to try these out when you return home.
+Most importantly, you will learn authentic Guatemalan cuisines to try out when you return home.

 This is Your Kind of a Happy Destination: Make a Trip to Belize